NREL/GEOPHIRES-X/README.rst

 (3) co-generation of heat and electricity.
 The co-generation option considers bottoming cycle, topping cycle, and parallel cycle.

-GEOPHIRES has 4 economic models to calculate the levelized cost of heat or
+GEOPHIRES has 5 economic models to calculate the levelized cost of heat or
 electricity: (1) fixed charge rate (FCR) model;
 (2) standard discounting levelized cost model;
 (3) BICYCLE model;
-(4) CLGS.
+(4) CLGS;
+(5) SAM Single-owner PPA.

+..
+TODO link to SAM Economic Model docs

 The capital and O&M costs for the different geothermal system components (exploration, well drilling, surface plant, etc.) are either provided by the user or calculated with built-in